thenaomig/regionalVariance/README.md

 Place it in the main project directory and unzip to create a sub-directory.
 Copy or move appliedExample.R, and appliedExampleBayes.R into that subdirectory.

 <strong>appliedExample.R</strong> is the one that is run to get the results in Goldenson et al., 2017.
-You may want to also examine Northrup and Chandler's exampleCode.R on which it is based, and their README.pdf
+You may want to also examine Northrop and Chandler's exampleCode.R on which it is based, and their README.pdf

 - edit appliedExample.R to loop over the climate variables, regions, and other variants that you prefer.
 - edit the lines to set the working directory and other directory paths